 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Gabriel is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, St. Gabriel is a city of managers, professionals, and service providers.
 There are especially a lot of people living in St. Gabriel who work in management occupations (23.84%), office and administrative support (8.98%), and healthcare suport services (7.52%).

-St. Gabriel is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, St. Gabriel does not have a public transit system used by locals to get to and from work.

-The education level of St. Gabriel citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.94% of adults 25 and older in St. Gabriel have a college degree.
+The percentage of adults in St. Gabriel who are college-educated is close to the national average for all communities of 21.84%: 18.94% of the adults in St. Gabriel have a bachelor's degree or advanced degree.

 St. Gabriel is an extremely ethnically-diverse city.
 The people who call St. Gabriel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Gabriel residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in St. Gabriel include German, Irish, Italian, French Canadian, and French.